Guide to Gwinnett

 And so, here we are today where we typically celebrate the holiday with cute costumes and trick-or-treating with children.
 The great thing about Gwinnett is, there are even more ways to get in the spirit of Halloween!
 We're here to tell you about them in this version of Guide to Gwinnett: Halloween.

-- Zombie Run nFest @ Braselton Park, Oct.
-21
+- Braselton Zombie 5K Run @ Braselton Brothers Department Store Building, Oct.
+20

-- Trick or Treat Trot @ Infinite Energy Area, Oct.
-21
+- Trick or Treat Trot Family Fall Festival @ Infinite Energy Area, Oct.
+20

 - Suwanee's Trek or Treat @ Suwanee Creek Park, Oct.
 28